ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 gentle men, of women strong and freefar from the cozenage, black
 hypocrisy and chaste prostitution of this shameful speck of dust!
 Turn again, O Lord, leave us not toperfslji in our sin 1
 o From lust of body and lust of blood
-Great God deliver us
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/mnhi_funkley_ver02%2Fdata%2Fsn83016810%2F00280768054%2F1916093001%2F0421.jp2/pct:1.793148,5.012285,30.286812,91.302211/!600,600/0/default.jpg"/>
 </td>